You are here

 and guest string players from Early Music Seattle.

 Meany Center for the Performing Arts and Early Music Seattle are committed to advancing access to the arts for everyone.
 Many Messiahs is a community celebration and all are welcome.
-To uphold this value, tickets will be available on a sliding scale.
+To uphold this value, tickets will be available on a on a pay-what-you-wish basis from $0 to $100.
+You can help support this initiative by purchasing a ticket at the highest price that feels right for you.

 Seating is general admission in the Gerlich Theater.